wunnle/mostly-indie/src/articles/baba/post.md

   ![Rose is red, violet is blue, Baba is you](./rose-is-red.png)

-This might not often be relevant when talking about games; but I studied linguistics in college and that was a while ago...
+This might not often be relevant when talking about games; but I studied linguistics in college, and that was a while ago...
 Also, linguistic theories can get quite complicated, even when you didn't forget about half of them.
 So I'll try to keep it as simple as possible.

 *Baba is You* is essentially a sokoban game, but instead of crates, you get to move blocks of texts that constitute the rules for the current level, or what those text blocks **represent** in the game world, i.e. you can push a block of text that says `rock` as well as an image of a rock on the screen.